-Under the "Code Modifications" tab are a number of options for generating simplified code.
-In "Space Optimizations", these mainly regard the removal of unwanted or unneeded functionality and shortening names of generated types.
+The Code Modifications tab contains the following sections:

-"Other Options" provide several miscellaneous settings, including the option of generating code for types that have been imported into the current schema.
+Space Optimizations This section provides users with the ability to remove unwanted or unneeded function- ality and shorten the names of generated types.
+Other Options This section provides users with the ability to define several miscellaneous settings, including the option to generate code for types that have been imported into the current schema.